Eikou had a visitor around midnight.

-When the time came for a convicted man to be sent to prison, the problem became what crime the criminal had committed.
-The clearer the offense, the more appropriately the punishment would fit the crime.
-In the “submissions” process, the chief investigator clarified the specifics of the crime and the sentence was applied.
+When the time came for a convicted man to be sent to prison, the question became what crime the criminal had committed.
+The clearer the offense, the better the punishment would fit the crime.
+During the “submissions” process, the chief investigator clarified the specifics of the crime and the sentence was applied.

-The primary offense Shudatsu had committed was murder, often premeditated murder.
+The primary offenses Shudatsu had committed were murder, often premeditated murder.
 Moreover, many involved aggravated robbery resulting in the death of the victim that was in no way necessitated by the original crime.
 Shudatsu’s victims included old men, women and children who could not have forcibly resisted him.

 Felonious murder for gain, with no other purpose in mind, and committed against the aged and infirmed, was a capital crime.
 Taken together with the number of offenses, these constituted “special circumstances” which rendered the accused illegible for considerations that might argue against application of the death sentence.

 The sentencing judge could consider a reduction of sentence if the extenuating circumstances justified it.
 Shudatsu’s crimes involved no extenuating circumstances.
 The appropriateness of the death sentence was clear from the start.

 However, the Imperial Ryuu had tabled that option, so convicts eligible for capital punishment were generally given hard labor along with prison time.
 Or when life and death issues were at stake from the start, life without parole was an equally plausible decision.